rchrdwllm/dotfiles/README.md

     -   Workspace 3: Firefox
     -   Workspace 4: Files (Thunar and ranger)
     -   Workspace 5: No apps yet but reserved for office and productivity apps
-    -   Workspace 6: Social media such as Discord (Telegram as well but it won't obey window rules)
+    -   Workspace 6: Social media such as Discord and Telegram
     -   Workspace 7: Spotify and `cava` (music visualizer)
 -   Launcher: `Super + D`
 -   Power menu: `Super + X`